 Lack of certainty is a major contributing factor.
 The recollections of the Covid 19 pandemic might make youngsters feel unsafe and insecure in any setting, including at home or school.
 When kids are with a parent, they may listen to the news, and a lot of depressing news emphasizes the volatility in the world today.
 Alteration can also be a stressful factor.
 Perhaps a member of the family has been recently hospitalized or passed away.
 Lack of sleep, peer pressure, and a packed schedule all contribute to an already stressful situation.

 Like adults, children benefit from mental distraction when reading or being read to by their parents or tutor.
 They are more concerned with the story’s finer points than with the events in their own life.
 It encourages them to think outside the box.
 Some of the best moments of my life have been spent reading books that have made me laugh out loud.
 They feel safe and protected when they read in the company of people they care about and trust.
-If, as a parent, you work for long hours or are busy with other activities, a professional private tutor in Singapore that you can trust with your child can come in handy.
+If, as a parent, you work for long hours or are busy with other activities, a professional 1 to 1 Home Tuition Singapore that you can trust with your child can come in handy.